25 Tips for Your First Solo Trip to Japan

 In addition, take note of the following when using JR passes:

-- Reservations are not mandatory for many services, although recommended.
+- Reservations are not mandatory for many services, although they're recommended.
 In any case, reservations are free with JR passes.
 Simply head to the Midori no Madoguchi (みどりの窓口) ticketing office to get one.

 - Services that aren’t reservations-only will always have “free-seating” carriages.
 This is known as 自由席 (jiyuseki) in Japanese.

-- Take note that some trips require supplement fees.
+- Take note that some trips require supplemental fees.
 This is due to part of the journey utilizing non-JR owned tracks.

 - Other than airport services, Japanese trains have truly limited storage space for large suitcases.
-Yet another reason to travel light and compactly.
-(See above, Tip 4)
+This is yet another reason to travel light.

-- JR passes allow you free travel on some city lines, such as the Yamanote Line in Tokyo and the Loop Line in Osaka.
-This provides savings, but note that these lines are among the most heavily used services in the world.
+- JR passes allow you travel for free on some city lines such as the Yamanote Line in Tokyo and the Loop Line in Osaka.
+Please note that these lines are among the most heavily used services in the world and they will mostly likely be crowded.

 9. About Japanese Taboos—Again

-Few Japanese expect foreigners, especially tourists, to completely talk and behave like them.
+Few Japanese people expect foreigners, especially tourists, to completely talk and behave like them.
 In fact, many might even find it weird, if not downright patronising.
-As long as you observe major taboos such as not wearing shoes indoor, you wouldn’t be faulted for not behaving “Japanese.”
-Most of the time, a simple arigato is already deeply appreciated.
+As long as you observe and respect major taboos such as not wearing shoes indoors, you won't be judged harshly for not behaving like everyone else.

 10. Japan Is Safe, But Not Crimeless

-Japan is one of the safest countries in the world, thus a prime location for solo traveling.
-That said, it is sheer stupidity to assume there is no crime in the country.
+Japan is one of the safest countries in the world, which makes it a great location for solo traveling.
+That said, it would be very stupid to assume there is no crime in the country.

-During any solo trip to Japan, the foremost “threat” would be club scams.
-These involve persistent street promoters inviting you to a certain host or hostess club.
-Once there, you are positively spoilt rotten by the attention rained onto you.
-Before you know it, you’ve chalked up a few hundred thousand yen ordering alcohol and snacks.
-Suddenly, the friendly promoters are no longer so friendly.
-Gosh, now you see how muscular and sinister they actually are.
+During any solo trip to Japan, the most likely “threat” would be the threat of a club scam.
+These scams are perpetrated by persistent street promoters who invite you to a certain host or hostess club.
+Once there, you will be spoiled rotten and showered with attention.
+Before you know it, you will have chalked up a few hundred thousand yen ordering alcohol and snacks.
+Once that happens, the friendly promoters will no longer act friendly.
+They'll be pushy and demanding until you pay your unreasonably high bill.